Overworked and exhausted, warehouse workers brace for a frenzied holiday rush

 Online sales have skyrocketed since the pandemic began nearly six months ago, putting new strain on workers who unload trucks, sort inventory and pack boxes for an average wage of about $21 an hour.
 Best Buy, Target and Dick’s Sporting Goods reported triple the usual volume of online sales in the most recent quarter, while chains such as Lowe’s, Home Depot, Walmart and Gap have seen e-commerce sales double in recent months.

 At Kohl’s, this year’s peak holiday season began Aug.
 30, weeks earlier than usual, which means all employees — even part-timers like Kane, who typically worked two shifts a week — are required to take on at least 50 hours a week, he said.
-Warehouse staffing usually quadruples during the holidays, Kane added, from about 300 to 1,200, making it highly difficult to stay the recommended six feet apart to mitigate the odds of contracting the coronavirus.
+Warehouse staffing usually quadruples during the holidays, Kane added, to 1,200 from about 300, making it highly difficult to stay the recommended six feet apart to mitigate the odds of contracting the coronavirus.

 Kohl’s did not respond to multiple requests for comment.